History of the All-Ireland Senior Hurling Championship: 1916–1925

-1926 to 1931 – The greatest Cork team
+1926–1931

 After falling behind to Tipperary and Kilkenny in the all-time roll of honour over the previous two decades, Cork broke back in 1926 with a team that has been described as the county’s finest.
-After a remarkable three-game Munster final saga with reigning champions Tipperary, Cork qualified for an All-Ireland final showdown with Kilkenny.
-Legendary trainer Jim ‘Tough’ Barry was at the Cork helm for the first, as snow covered Croke Park on the day of the game.
+After a three-game Munster final saga with reigning champions Tipperary, Cork qualified for an All-Ireland final showdown with Kilkenny.
+Trainer Jim ‘Tough’ Barry was at the Cork helm for the first, as snow covered Croke Park on the day of the game.
 The game was played on an even keel in the first-half with Cork leading by a point.
-‘The Rebels’ stormed ahead in the second half and won the day by 4–6 to 2–0.
+‘The Rebels' got ahead in the second half and won the day by 4–6 to 2–0.

 In 1927 Cork were the provincial champions and headed for a second consecutive All-Ireland final, this time with Dublin providing the opposition.
 ‘The Dubs’ were well on top in the opening thirty minutes and took a 2–3 to 0–1 lead at the interval.
 Cork fought back in the third quarter; however, an expert display of goalkeeping by Tommy Daly saved the day as Dublin held on to win by 4–8 to 1–3.

 1928 saw Cork regroup and, after retaining the Munster title, they qualified for another championship decider.
 Galway, who got a bye into the final without lifting a hurley, were the opposition on this occasion; however, the men from the west were no match as a rout ensued.
 A 6–12 to 1–0 score line tells its own story as Cork romped to a second All-Ireland in three years.

 The Cork-Galway rematch took place in the All-Ireland of 1929.
 Little had changed in a year as Cork were on the top of their game again.
 A rout ensued as "the Rebels" claimed a third All-Ireland title from four final appearances with a 4–9 to 1–3 score line.